adamsk34/WanderJS/README.md

 This project is not in any way affiliated with Wikipedia or the Wikipedia Foundation

+## LICENSE

+GPL-3.0-or-later

 ## Author

-This work was written in whole be Kevin Adams, for contact you can reach me at KevinAdamsDev@gmail.com
+This work was written in whole by Kevin Adams, for contact you can reach Kevin at KevinAdamsDev@gmail.com